- Your State

 If your learning pod contains more than two families and will have teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what Hawaii classifies as a private school, how they’re regulated, and how to start one.

 If your child is going to be enrolled in remote learning through your local public school and supervised by an adult in your learning pod, you do not need to register as a homeschool or private school.
 Keep in mind that you have multiple online learning options, including enrolling in part-time middle school or high school classes in Hawaii’s e-school.

 National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
 Check out ideas, inspiration, and more information!

-Hawaii celebrated National School Choice Week 2020 with a record-breaking 96 events and activities across the state.
+Hawaii celebrated National School Choice Week 2021 with 79 virtual events and activities across the state.
 Click the button below to learn more about school choice in Hawaii.

 "Shining a spotlight on effective educational options for every child"